Languages & the Necker cube (2021).

 Infections of the mind: Why anti-vaxxers just ‘know’ they’re right (2015).

-A short essay for The Conversation about why anti-vaccination arguments are so intuitively appealing.
+Short essay for The Conversation about why anti-vaccination arguments are so intuitively appealing.

 (Republished: IFL Science, New Zealand Herald, many others.)